EdFazli/vagrant-packer-ansible-samples/README.md

 3. Run command > *vagrant init centos/8* (This will create vagrantfile in the directory)
 4. Edit the vagrantfile as in the repository
 5. Run command > *vagrant up* to start the VM
+6. To test connectivity can run ping command on the VM's private IP assigned
+7. Run command > *vagrant ssh* to remote into the VM

 ### VISUAL STUDIO CODE + GIT
 Download the installer here: